Kongtong, Pingliang

 Kongtong (崆峒 (Kōngtóng)) is a district of the city of Pingliang, Gansu province, China, bordering Ningxia to the northwest.
 It is named after the Kongtong Mountains.
 Kongtong is the seat of Pingliang city's government.
-At the start of 2021 the population was 534,800, 65% living in the urban area.
+At the start of 2021 the population was 534,800, 65% living in urban areas.

 Geography

 The district is traversed by the Jinghe River and most of the area has a loess plateau landscape.
 The elevation ranges from 1,120 to 2,240 m.

+Demographics

+As of the 2010 census the total population of Kongtong district was 504,848.
+At the start of 2021 the population was 534,800, 65% living in urban areas.

 Climate

 Economy

 The local industry relies strongly on coal mining and processing.

 Administrative divisions

-Kongtong District is subdivided in 3 subdistrict, 7 towns, 10 townships and 1 other.
+Kongtong District is subdivided into 3 subdistricts, 7 towns, 10 townships and 1 other.